Cubs send struggling Schwarber to Triple-A Iowa - News 12 Now

 AP Photo/Charles Rex Arbogast

-MIAMI (AP) — The Chicago Cubs have demoted struggling slugger Kyle Schwarber to Triple-A Iowa.
+MIAMI (AP) — The Chicago Cubs are hoping a stint in the minors will help Kyle Schwarber find his swing again.

-Schwarber, the fourth overall pick in the 2014 amateur draft, is batting just .171 with 12 homers and 28 RBIs in 64 games.
-There was no immediate announcement of a corresponding move.
+The 24-year-old Schwarber was sent down to Triple-A Iowa on Thursday, giving the slumping slugger a chance to catch his breath after a difficult start to the season.

+The Cubs also placed outfielder Jason Heyward on the 10-day disabled list before their series opener at Miami.
+Outfielder Mark Zagunis and right-hander Dylan Floro were brought up from Chicago’s top farm club.

 Schwarber made his major league debut in 2015 and hit .246 with 16 homers and 43 RBIs in 69 games.
 He missed most of last season with a leg injury after a frightening outfield collision, then returned in October to help the Cubs win the World Series for the first time since 1908.